Capturing Smile Dynamics with the Quintic Volatility Model: SPX, Skew-Stickiness Ratio and VIX: The two-factor Quintic OU model

 \subsection{Pricing of SPX derivatives}

 The pricing of SPX derivatives is straightforward.
-The instantaneous volatility $\sigma$ can be simulated exactly via $(X, Y)$ due to Gaussianity.
-Once the volatility process $\sigma$ is simulated, one can simulate the log price of the underlying via Euler scheme with standard variance reduction techniques, such as antithetic variates, the conditioning of $\log S$ with respect of the entire path of $W$ to eliminate the noise from $W^{\perp}$, and the use of timer options as control variate, see \cite{jaber2022quintic, bergomi2015stochastic}.
+The instantaneous volatility $\sigma$ can be simulated exactly through $(X, Y)$ due to their Gaussianity.
+Once the volatility process is obtained, the log-price of the underlying can be simulated using a standard Euler scheme, combined with variance reduction techniques to price SPX derivatives.
 We refer the reader to the detailed Python code implementation here: {\url{http://github.com/shaunlinz02/two_factor_quintic_ou}}.